Willster419/RelhaxModpack/README.md

 When I looked at the current modpack installers, they all look the same: in size, in UI, and were all made with the inno setup creator.
 Many describe these installers as "clunky and slow".
 Trying to get that perfect mod setup can sometimes take hours.
 Have you ever had a "modpack setup night"?

 The goal of this project is to redefine what a modpack installer is, from the templace UI to the install engine.
 Instead of using inno setup, I decided to create my own install engine from scratch in Microsoft's C# programming language.
-Some of the UI features in this modpack are new(tab category view), and some are kept in line with previous modpacks (right click to preview).
+Some of the UI features in this modpack are new (tab category view), and some are kept in line with previous modpacks (right click to preview).

 ## Modpack Features
 #### Why would you use this modpack over Aslain's/<abbr title="Odem Mortis Community">OMC</abbr>'s/any other inno setup template modpack?
-<sub>Click to expand</sub>
+<samp>(Click to expand)</samp>
 <details>
-<summary>Improved UI</summary>
+<summary>Improved UI — {TODO: One-liner summary}...</summary>
 	<ul>
 		<li>Instead of a giant unscrollable list of hard-to-find mods to select from, the mods are presented in tabs, each tab page being a mod catagory.
 Xvm has a tab page, garage stats have a page, damagelogs have a page, etc. Mods per tab are sorted alphabetically</li>
 		<li>For the first time in modpack history, there is a search feature where you can search for "that one mod" you want.</li>